HL7/VhDir/pages/_includes/vhdir-organizationRole-intro.md

 This profile sets minimum expectations for searching for and fetching information associated with an organization role.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the practitionerRole resource when using this profile.
+It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the organizationRole resource when using this profile.

 **Background & Scope**